sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-When faced with too much work and too few people to do it, DORA resommends ways to improve **work in process limits.**
+When faced with too much work and too few people to do it, DORA recommends ways to improve **work in process limits.**

 - **Make your work visible.** As you do this, try to surface all of your work, making all of it visible, to several teams and stakeholders.
 (See visual displays for details).
 - **Set WIP limits that match your team's capacity for work.**